ArnoldDP/OStim-Community-Modlist/README.md

  * Followers

- Several new followers have been added to the game, some of which even have OStim supported "romance" *wink*
+ Several new and fully voiced followers have been added to the game, some of which even have OStim supported "romance" *wink*

- Nethers Follower Framework is used to manage non-custom followers and has several options that can be configured in the Follower Framework MCM.
-Auri is the only custom follower, to my knowledge, that will automatically be imported and managed by the framework.
-Please do not add any other custom voiced followers to the framework, it might break their brain.
+ Vanilla followers are managed using Amazing Follower Tweeks.
+Please do not port any non-vanilla voiced follower into the framework.
+It will most likely break them..

  Almost all of these gameplay mods can be completely ignored, or fully embraced.
 The choice is yours.